United Church Dorchester

 TWAM (Tools with a Mission) started over 25 years ago, and has since then given this help by collecting and refurbishing tools and equipment no longer required in the UK and sending them overseas.

 You can help by giving local TWAM supporters any unwanted tools (carpentry, plumbing, car mechanics, electrical, etc) as well as knitting and sewing machines, and all their related accessories - material, needles, pins, buttons, zips, cottons etc. Tools can be old, as they will be refurbished, but we cannot accept anything with woodworm.
-Use the TWAM option on the Contact form to ask about donations or how to act as a volunteer collector.

 Christian Aid as originally founded by British and Irish churches to help refugees following the Second World War.
 For more than 70 years, it has provided humanitarian relief and long-term development support for poor communities worldwide, while highlighting suffering, tackling injustice and championing people’s rights.